 I’d say the list goes on, but it really doesn’t!

-We've got a very simple mantra - "We'll call your favourite entry shit if it is, we'll call your entrant a whore if she looks like one, but we'll always tell you what we think."
-And that's basically the OnEurope way ... we'll tell you what we think, then let you make your own mind up.
-We won't always agree, but then again, have you ever met two Eurovision Fans that agree?
+We’ve got a very simple mantra – “We’ll call your favourite entry shite if we think it is, that doesn’t mean you shouldn’t love it to bits.”
+And that’s basically the OnEurope way … we’ll tell you what we think, then let you make your own mind up.
+We won’t always agree, but then again, have you ever met two Eurovision Fans that agree?

 We’re basically just fans, not journalists, doing this for you for years and we’ll continue to serve as long as you’ll have us in your corner of your life.
 Other cheeses are available around the web, feel free to choose from the Cheeseboard of Delights you see in the links menu above … We never forget you have a choice, but we’re glad you continue to choose OnEurope.

-oooh just a couple of legal things: All the things that we write are copyrighted to us, OnEurope, in perpetuity.
-The YouTube stuff is copyright of the broadcaster or singer of the song or broadcaster as appropriate.
+Oooh just a couple of legal things: All the things that we write are copyrighted to us, OnEurope, in perpetuity.
+Video or audio stuff is copyright of the broadcaster or singer of the song or broadcaster as appropriate.